adonix-org/postrise/README.md

 | DISABLE_ROLE_SECURITY | No security checks are performed on any `ROLE`.
 Use this setting only if `SUPERUSER` is required. |

 💡 Custom security can be created by implementing the [`RoleSecurityListener`](src/main/java/org/adonix/postrise/security/RoleSecurityListener.java) interface.

 ##

-💡 If your application does not use of PostgreSQL roles, you can achieve a performance improvement by disabling role checks on your server as follows:
+💡 If your application does not use PostgreSQL roles, you can achieve a performance improvement by disabling role checks on your server as follows:

 ```java
 import org.adonix.postrise.PostgresDataSourceNoRoles;